robbintt/flatagents/sdk/python/examples/gepa_self_optimizer/docs/PLAN.md

 +-------------------------------------------------------------------------+
 ```

-## Declarative Agents
+## FlatAgents

-Every LLM call is defined as a declarative agent in `config/agents/`:
+Every LLM call is defined as a flatagent in `config/agents/`:

 ### 1. Judge Agent (`judge.yml`)
 The target of optimization.
 Evaluates agent responses.